Note: The process may change when the 2019 iPhone becomes available to preorder. We'll update this guide the moment we know for sure.

 AppleCare+ is the company's iPhone-specific version of their popular AppleCare support service: It covers all the awesome telephone support and software advice that a regular AppleCare subscription does, and tacks on coverage for two accidental damage incidents.

 Now, when I say "coverage," that really just means "option to pay $100 for a new iPhone after you drown your old one or $29 for a cracked screen."
-It's not a cheap repair—but it's much cheaper than if you broke your screen sans AppleCare+.
-(Take it from someone who had to pony up after shattering her AppleCare-less iPhone 6 on concrete.
-Not fun.)
+It's not a cheap repair—but it's much cheaper than if you broke your screen sans AppleCare+ (Take it from someone who only had to pony up $99 after drowning her husband's brand new iPhone 7 Plus).

 How long do I pay this monthly fee?